 Vietnam is a long narrow country.
 Most likely, you will be starting from Hanoi and traveling your way down, or starting from Ho Chi Minh City (Saigon) and going up.
-This 2 weeks Vietnam itinerary is at a relaxed pace for travellers who want a mix of top sights, culture, food with enough time for relaxing on the beach and doing adventure activities.
+This 2 week Vietnam itinerary is at a relaxed pace for travelers who want a mix of top sights, culture, food with enough time for relaxing on the beach and doing adventure activities.

 Hanoi (1 night) – Ha long bay (1 night) – Danang (5 nights covering Hue and HoiAn) – Ho Chi Minh City (2 nights) – Con Dao island (4 nights) – Ho Chi Minh City (1 night)

 Day 1: Hanoi

 We took an overnight flight to Hanoi via Bangkok to start our 2 weeks in Vietnam, as there are no direct flights from India.

 Tired as we were, I still wanted to make use of the half-day that we had in Hanoi.
 I had got in touch with HanoiKids earlier and two students were waiting at the scheduled time in the hotel lobby.
 This is a group of university kids who take you to see places in their city, all for the chance to practice their English and to get some insight into your culture.
 I can’t recommend them enough!
 It is best to email them at email@example.com to set up a date, time and places to visit.